bluewolf-beyond/selector/README.md

 Select.Filter# *filter*( newRecords )

+Execute the filter on the list of records, returning the list of sObjects matching the filter's predicate.

     List<sObject> filteredRecords = nameChanged.filter( Trigger.new )

 Select.Filter# *filter*( newRecords, oldRecords )

+Execute the filter on the list of records and the map of associated old records, returning the list of sObjects matching the filter's predicate.

     List<sObject> filteredRecords = nameChanged.filter( Trigger.new, Trigger.oldMap )

 Select.Filter# *andx*( Filter otherFilter )

+Returns a filter that is the conjunction of this filter and the other filter.
+The returned filter only allows through sObjects matching _both_ source filters.

     Select.Filter nameNulled = nameChanged.andx( nameNull )

 Select.Filter# *orx*( Filter otherFilter )

+Returns a filter that is the disjunction of this filter and the other filter.
+The returned filter allows through all sObjects matching _either_ source filter.

     Select.Filter fooOrBar = nameEqualsFoo.orx( nameEqualsBar )

 Select.Filter# *notx*()

+Returns a filter that is the logical inverse of this filter.
+The returned filter allows through only sObjects _not_ matching the source filter.

     Select.Filter notFoo = isFoo.notx()